A Quick Note On The Information Provided:

 Most dental offices offer no replacement warranty or satisfaction guarantee.

-Let’s say you pay $500 for a night guard.
-You then go spend the weekend at Aunt Bernie’s house in the Hamptons (bear with the scenario will you?
-We like to paint pictures.)
-You wear your new night guard like you’re supposed only to come back home and realize HOLY CRAP!
-You left that $500 piece of royal plastic in the guest bathroom!
+Let’s say you pay $500 or more for a night guard.
+You then go on vacation and stay at a nice hotel.
+You wear your new night guard like you’re supposed to only to come back home and realize – HOLY CRAP!
+You left that $500 night guard in the hotel bathroom!

 Want to switch to a different material or type of night guard?
 Forget about it!
-Most of the time you will hear these words “Go home.
+Many times you will hear these words “Go home.
 Wear it for a few hours at a time.
 Take it out.
 Give your teeth a little rest and try it again.
 You will get used to it.”
 Even then if you still say it’s too uncomfortable, some dental offices will charge you to adjust your night guard.
 As Vizzini from ‘The Princess Bride’ would say “Inconceivable!”.

 9 times out of 10 the dental night guard is not covered by your insurance.

 This needs no further explanation.
 Good luck getting your insurance to cover even a portion of your dental night guard.
-Insurance companies don’t want to pay hundreds of dollars for something non-invasive, and pretty inexpensive to make so why should you?
+Insurance companies don’t want to pay hundreds of dollars for something non-invasive and pretty inexpensive to make, so why should you?
 If you have ever been confused by your own dental insurance plan you are not alone.
-Here is an excellent Reddit thread that breaks down how your dental insurance works compared to regular medical insurance.

 4. Your Dental Night Guard Is Being Made By Someone Other Than Your Dentist.